PavelProl/Portfolio__Project/README.md

 # Portfolio Project

-This work is my graduation project on the course on JavaScript development from WebCademy.ru.
+* Adaptive for mobile and tablet.

-Here you can meet me and see the work done by me on this course.
+* Here you can see the work done by me since 2020.

-* This project is adaptive for mobile